ADA Statement for Accessibility Services:

 The Women’s and Gender Equity Center is committed to being a safe space of inclusion, equity, and empowerment for students on our campus.
 We specialize in Women’s Empowerment, Healthy Masculinity, LGBTQ+ Advocation, Allyship and Inclusivity Training, events, and support systems.

-The Office of Student Diversity & Inclusion is a comprehensive office, within the division of Student Affairs which provides academic, personal, social and cultural support to students.
+The Office for Intercultural Student Belonging is a comprehensive office, within the division of Student Affairs which provides academic, personal, social and cultural support to students.
 To empower, educate, and retain students the office provides culturally relevant services through academic achievement, scholarship, and mentoring which promotes the successful transition, persistence, achievement and graduation of students.

-The SD&I office is open 9am-5pm, M-F, in MUC 221D.
+The office is open 9am-5pm, M-F, in MUC 221D.
 Contact email@example.com with questions and needs.

 Netiquette, or network etiquette, defines appropriate behavior in the online learning environment.
 The etiquette guidelines that govern behavior when communicating on the Internet is known as netiquette.
 Netiquette covers not only rules of behavior during discussions, but also guidelines that reflect the unique electronic nature of the medium.
 The online environment includes any communication that occurs via technology, such as email, discussion boards, chat rooms, websites, blogs, wikis, text messages and instant messaging.